 An artist’s story always begins with three important tools: the experience, the mind, and the hand.
-The inspiration to create art starts from an experience which builds in our mind.
-We are then pressured to re-imagine or bring new life to the physical world.
+The inspiration to create art starts from an experience, which builds in our mind.
+We feel pressure to re-imagine or bring new life to the physical world.
 As time moves forward, we improve and enhance, to satisfy the feelings we are reaching for.

 “I still have much to learn, much to work with, and represent.
 After a while, you may develop your work and feel more as an artist.
 You can always improve.”

 As a child, Piraru found inspiration in manga, comics, magazines, and a real world full of colours.
-Her childhood days of primary school were spent at home, indoors, where she could focus on her art.
+She spent her childhood schooldays at home, indoors, where she could focus on her art.
 Her selfless love for illustrated characters found a special place in her heart.

 With Piraru, we find that even as we age the youth inside us lives on.
 Is “Piraru” truly fictional if she can bring her youthful fantasies into reality?